KunstDerFuge/Q-notebook/README.md

 This repository contains metadata from Q drops, as well as an iPython notebook I have been using to investigate the data.

+## Note

+The author of this repo approaches QAnon from a skeptical perspective.
+The Q drops are full of extremist content, and in particular, many of the anon comments are very extreme and hateful.
+Approach with caution.
+See also [this repo](https://github.com/abigailxyzw/qanon).

 **Usage**